gusfing/urbanlandv2/README.md

 > ⚠️ **This Website Is Still Under Construction**

-A faithful React.js clone of the award-winning **"Capsule"** website by Moyra ([capsule.moyra.co](https://capsule.moyra.co)), which won Awwwards Site of the Day.
+A faithful React.js clone of the **"awwwards"** ([Awwwards.com](https://www.awwwards.com/sites/capsules-r)) SOTD-winning **"Capsule"** website by Moyra ([capsule.moyra.co](https://capsule.moyra.co)), which won Awwwards Site of the Day.
 This project was built for learning purposes to master advanced frontend techniques like scroll-triggered animations, smooth page transitions, and responsive design.
 - React Vite (version: 19.1.0)
 - React Router Dom (Version: 7.6.2)
 - Tailwind CSS (Version: 4.1.8)